lyhty/support/README.md

   </a>
 </p>

-This package provides some additional, convenient helpers for you to use with your Laravel project.
+This package provides some additional, convenient helpers for you to use in your Laravel project.

 ## Installation